Converting Java values to XDM values

 If the Java value is a float or Float, the XPath result is an xs:float.

-If the Java value is an int, short, long, character, or byte, or one of their object wrapper equivalents, the XPath result is an xs:integer.
+If the Java value is an int, short, long, character, or byte, or one of their object wrapper equivalents, the XPath result is an instance of the corresponding subtype of xs:integer: for example a Java short produces an instance of

 If the Java value is an instance of the Saxon class net.sf.saxon.om.NodeInfo (a node in a Saxon tree), the XPath value will be a sequence containing a single node.